 In 1989 Medicare catastrophic coverage (Medicare did not have an out of pocket limit) and prescription drug coverage was repealed because the beneficiaries had to pay 100% of costs.
 Now people can buy catastrophic coverage through the Medigap market or employer-sponsored plans or Medicare Advantage (which is the Medicare managed care program).

-The graph above shows the various sources of supplemental coverage that Medicare beneficiaries sought out to expand their original coverage.
+The graph below shows the various sources of supplemental coverage that Medicare beneficiaries sought out to expand their original coverage.

 Other Major Policy Changes

 1. Inpatient Diagnosis Related Groups (DRG)

 This is what hospitals are paid, as an average cost, to take care of a patient with a certain disease.

 2. Resource-Based Relative Value Units (RBRVU)

 This is what Medicare paid for physician services.
 It took into account the time, stress and skill doctors put in to take care of a patient.
 This standard was hard to measure but was eventually implemented by private insurance too.
 Originally physicians used to be paid what is considered “usual, customary and reasonable”.
 When these changes were made, it resulted in spikes of payment growths for other sectors (post-acute, physician services when DRG was addressed).

 In 2003, Congress enacted the Medicare 45% Trigger, which meant only 45% of Medicare expenditures could come out of the Treasury,

 3. Sustainable Growth Rate (SGR)

 This legislation states that physician payment rate growth shouldn’t exceed the percentage growth of GDP.
 This worked until the economy collapsed in 2001, and the SGR has been greater than GDP ever since.
 Congress has been “freezing the doc fix”, which is a permanent solution to the distortion between what physicians should be and what they currently are.
 If physicians were paid according to SGR, then it would have reduced their payment rates by 25% in 2014.
 However, this didn’t happen as Congress elected to ignore the problem again.

 Impact of Medicare

 Medicare forms a large portion of the elderly’s security.
 Majority of them have incomes less than $22,000 and savings below $77,000.
 40% have more than 3 chronic conditions.
 20% are of the elderly are eligible for Medicare and Medicaid.

 Total revenue for Medicare – $532.7 billion (2012)